 - Her household income is £15,000 (around $20,000 USD)

 - She is finished school, but has graduated with £35,000 in loans

 - Due to her student loans and low salary, Matilda severely limits her spending and only spends money when she needs to

 Types of surveys Matilda will qualify for: surveys gauging attitudes of young people, academic research studies, government-commissioned studies.

-Based on the information above, who do you think will qualify for more surveys?
+Based on the information above, who do you think will qualify for more paid online surveys?
 Bob or Matilda?

 If you picked Bob, you would be correct!
 Bob is the head of a household that has 2 children (children need goods too!), he and his wife earn a lot of money (120k total), he regularly purchases new vehicles (a high value item) and is a technology enthusiast (aka a buyer of consumer discretionary items).

 How do survey companies know about you?
 There are a few ways they do this.
 First off, they get this data from your profile information.
 Your profile is used to match you with more relevant surveys so that you’re not being invited to complete surveys you won’t qualify for (ex. ones about children if you are not a parent).